Fraud, Negligence and Misunderstandings?

 DAG values are indicative of the aging of the oil and how long it will last.
 The lower the value the greater the oxidization and the more sensory defects which essentially means the oil goes rancid faster and losses its freshness.
 Oliflix was extremely high at 80.5%, which means it will last a very long time, before losing its freshness and eventually going rancid.
 Several years longer that the typical two-year "best used by" date.

 PPP values are derived from the decomposition of chlorophyll, which gives the green color to the oil.
 The PPP will increase over time with both light and temperature exposure.
 Therefore, the lower the PPP the better the handling and storage was of the oil.
 Acceptable levels of PPP must be under 17%.
 Oliflix tested at 1.1%!
 Now you can be confident that Oliflix has been properly produced, handled and stored!
-We guaranteed it will age very slowly so that you can enjoy the freshness and delicate taste long after the "best used by" date!
+We guarantee it will age very slowly so that you can enjoy the freshness and delicate taste long after the "best used by" date!

 The sensory category is pass or fail.
 Either it has defects or it doesn’t.
 Any detectable amount of fruitiness, bitterness and pungency is a pass, but the higher numbers indicate more fruity, more pungent and/or more bitter tasting oil.
 Bitterness and pungency is often associated with higher levels of polyphenols typically seen in olive oils made from green (unripe olives) which tend to produce a fruitiness classified as robust.
 Oliflix is a delicate blend that strives to be more palatable to regular consumers and therefore is crafted to reduce bitterness and pungency because we prefer a milder, daily use oil.
 Our polyphenol levels are still considerably higher that other oils in the medium and delicate categories.